fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 ##### 5.4 Map beneficiaries and authorised person as related parties to the private limited company

-Refer [related party API](https://fintechprimitives.com/docs/api/#create-a-related-party) to associate the beneficariay and authorised persons to the company.
+Refer [related party API](https://fintechprimitives.com/docs/api/#create-a-related-party) to associate the beneficiary and authorised persons to the company.

 Sample Requests